FAAREIA/packets/README.md

 ---

 ### Details
+* Must be viewed in latest browsers
-* Custom CSS with grids and variables.
+* Custom CSS with grids and variables
 * Responsive
 * JS imports and Classes
+* Use of latest CSS properties, like `inline-size` instead of `width`

 ---